Secondary Curriculum Equivalency Charts

-Transfer credits awarded for the above programs can be specified (e.g., BIOA01H3), generic (e.g., HUMA**Y) or unspecified (e.g., LGGA**Y).
+Transfer credits awarded for the above programs can be generic (e.g., HUMA**Y) or unspecified (e.g., LGGA**Y).
 Regardless of the format, they count towards the total number of credits required for your degree.
-You may also be excluded from courses.
-You cannot enroll in excluded courses unless you forfeit your transfer credit.
-Information about excluded courses is listed on the top of each transfer credit chart.
 Each transfer credit appears on your University of Toronto academic record and transcript, although the grade you received is not shown and is not used in the calculation of your Grade Point Average.

 Permission to Forfeit Such Transfer Credits

-In 2019-20 Fall/Winter, the deadline which you can forfeit secondary school transfer credits is October 31, 2019.
-Only students who were admitted and awarded these transfer credits for September 2019 and are entering university for the first time are able to forfeit such transfer credits.
+In 2023-24 Fall/Winter, the deadline for which you can forfeit secondary school transfer credits is October 31, 2023.
+Only students who were admitted and awarded these transfer credits for September 2023 and are entering university for the first time are able to forfeit such transfer credits.

-Questions about the integration of transfer credits into your program can be directed to the Academic Advising & Career Center or the relevant program supervisor.
+Questions about the integration of transfer credits into your program can be directed to the Academic Advising & Career Centre or the relevant program supervisor.